heiswayi/heiswayi.nrird.com/_posts/2017-03-24-my-free-minimalist-jekyll-themes.md

 ![This site screenshot](http://i.imgur.com/pdd5iPN.png)

-This is my personal Jekyll theme for my blog (this blog) and I have been using it since few years ago.
+This is my personal Jekyll theme for my blog (this site) and I have been using it since few years ago.
 Since then, I kept updating or making changes, from time to time until what it looked like today.
 <br>
 [**Live Demo**](https://heiswayi.github.io) // [Source Code](https://github.com/heiswayi/heiswayi.github.io) // MIT License